micro-manager/micro-manager.github.io/_pages/ThorlabsChrolis.md

 ### Editable Properties
 - LED Power (1 for each LED): The brightness of the LED.
 This is a relative value from 0 to 1000.
 - LED Enable State (1 for each LED): The on/off state of the LED.
 This is an integer value equal to 0 or 1.
 - Led Control State: The combined LED state of the system.
-This is an integer value formed from the binary mask of each LED.
+This is an integer value formed from the binary representation of each LED enable state.
 For example, if the LED states are

   __1: On - 2: Off - 3: Off - 4: On - 5: Off - 6: On__